 Financial reporting and audit exemptions

-The following exemptions have been authorised for the preparation, reporting and auditing of financial statements for specified incorporated associations:
+The following exemptions have been authorised for the preparation, reporting and auditing of financial statements for specified incorporated associations.

 Associations registered with the Australian Charities and Not-for-profits Commission